mviereck/x11docker/README.md

  - Special case: Single applications with a window manager (option `--wm`).
    - If neither `nxagent` nor `xpra` are installed, but x11docker finds a desktop capable X server like `Xephyr`, it avoids insecure option `--hostdisplay` and runs Xephyr with a window manager.

+### Internet access
+By default x11docker disables Network access for containers with `--network=none` because it targets best possible container isolation.
+To allow internet access set option `-I` or `--network`.

 ### Shared folders, volumes and HOME in container
 Changes in a running container system will be lost, the created container will be discarded.
 For persistent data storage you can share host directories or volumes:
  - Option `-m, --home` creates a host directory in `~/.local/share/x11docker/IMAGENAME` that is shared with the container and mounted as its `HOME` directory.